Over 30 years Experience

 Processionals

-Choosing music for seating of
+Choosing music for

-parents, bridesmaids
+seating of parents, bridesmaids & flower

-bearer bridal
+girls, ring bearer bridal entrance:

 One selection for Bridesmaids &

 flower girls, separate selection for bride.
-The Quartet can
+The

-play the opening to the standard Bridal March as an introduction to
+Quartet can play the opening to the standard

-any of the following works as a cue for your audience to
+following works as a cue for your audience to

 stand.